wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/commands.rst

 executable
 ^^^^^^^^^^

-This must be a file (with the execute permission set) inside ``/var/ossec/active-response/bin``.
-You don’t need to provide the path.
+Names an executable file to run from the ``/var/ossec/active-response/bin`` directory.
+It is not necessary to provide the path.

 +--------------------+---------------+
 | **Default value**  | n/a           |